Continence aids and professional support

 Speak to the GP about getting a referral to any of these professionals.

-- Waterproof mattress protector.
-This is often used in combination with an absorbent bed pad.
+- Waterproof mattress protector – this is often used in combination with an absorbent bed pad.
 The protector should not come into contact with the skin, as it may cause chafing and soreness.
 You can also buy special protective duvet covers and pillowcases.

-You should talk to the continence adviser or community nurse for advice, or to find out how to get NHS-funded supplies.
+Speak to the continence adviser or community nurse for advice, or to find out how to get NHS-funded supplies.
 The NHS should supply enough continence products to meet a person’s needs.
-However, this varies across the country, and many people top up supplies or buy different versions of products independently with their own money.
+However, this varies across the country, and many people top up supplies or buy different versions of products themselves, with their own money.

-You can get advice and buy products from independent living shops or large branches of high-street chemists.
-For national organisations that can help, see ‘Other resources’.
+You can get further advice and buy products from independent living shops or large branches of high-street chemists.
+For national organisations that can help, see Other resources.